 Results of a Three-Year Study on Improving Soil Health with Chandler Products

 The field selected for this study is a 160 acre tract situated a few miles northeast of Geneseo in northern Henry County, Illinois.
 The field is nearly level and has moderately heavy soil that has clay to clay-loam texture.
-At the time we started the study in 2011, the soil was heavily compacted and poorly drained with relatively low organic matter for this soil type.
+At the time we started the study in 2011, the soil was heavily compacted and poorly drained with relatively poor soil health and structure.
 Much of the trouble with the farm was due to excess magnesium (Mg) from the local lime sources, and the field had been over-limed for several years prior to 2011.